nscuro/fdnssearch/README.md

 `GO111MODULE=on go get -v github.com/nscuro/fdnssearch/cmd/fdnssearch`

+Alternatively, clone this repo and run `make install`.
+Make sure `$GOPATH/bin` is in your `$PATH`.

 *fdnssearch* requires Go >= 1.14

 ### Docker

 Clone this repository, `cd` into it and run `make docker`.
-The image can then be used as follows: `docker -it --rm nscuro/fdnssearch:latest -h`
+The image can then be used as follows: `docker -it --rm nscuro/fdnssearch -h`

 ## Usage